microsoft/vcpkg-tool/docs/vcpkg_tool_release_process.md

     build_artifact\program.exe
     ```
     and check that the cmake version acquired by artifacts is printed during the cmake configure, and that a reasonable zlib version is printed.
+1. Close Visual Studio.
+1. Back in the developer command prompt, run:
+    ```
+    vcpkg add artifact cmake
+    ```
+1. Open Visual Studio and use "Open Folder" on the directory containing the vcxproj.
+Verify that vcpkg activation happens in the terminal.